 - Start pressing your tiles or stone down into the mortar.

 - If you’re laying tiles: start laying them in the center of the room or along a straight edge.

 - If you’re laying stones: lay large stones down side-by-side and fill in the gaps with smaller stones.
 You can use the hammer and chisel to knock pieces off larger stones, creating small ones you can use for filling.

 - To keep the floor as level as possible, you can vary the amount of mortar to compensate for any varying thicknesses in the stones you are using.
 A stone floor will never be perfectly level, but you should check this periodically – otherwise, the effort you put into making the substrate even is effort wasted.

 - Let the mortar cure, then consider filling the joints further with unsanded grout.
 This will take another 48 hours to cure.

 - If your stone – like flagstone or other sedimentary rocks – has a porous surface, you’ll want to apply a seal.
 This will prevent the floor from soaking up and retaining stains and repels water as well.
 You don’t need a sealant if you’ve used marble or granite.

 - Keep the room well-ventilated for the next few days to disperse dust and fumes.

-Akila Smith writes for Grand River Natural Stone, a company which deals with landscaping supplies.
-They are reliable dealers of armor stone, flagstone, interlocking pavers, natural stone Kitchener, steel beams, patio stones and other landscaping supplies.
+Akila Smith writes for Grand River Natural Stone, a company that deals with landscaping supplies.
+They are reliable dealers of armor stone, flagstone, interlocking pavers, natural stone Kitchener, steel beams, patio stones, and other landscaping supplies.
 For more details visit our official page!!!